dryark/stf_ios_support/README.md

 1. On your Linux machine
     1. Copy `server` folder to your Linux machine
     1. Run `server/cert/gencert.sh` to generate a self-signed cert ( or use your own )
+    1. Note!
+Plain http STF server is not supported.
+It can be done, but it shouldn't and tickets to make it so will be closed.
 	1. Update `server/.env` to reflect the IP and hostname for your server
 	1. Start STF